mbStavola/Slydes/README.md

 A handy little tool to make slideshow presentations using a textual format.

-Eventually this will display in a native client or allow exports to HTML, PDF, or (hopefully) PPT.
+Eventually this will display in a native client or allow exports to HTML, PDF, and (hopefully) PPT.

 ## Prerequisites